unstable-cacao/Traitor/Docs/references/TEnum.rst

 .. note::
-    Const values in a TEnum class can be of value string or int only.
+    Const values in a TEnum class can be of string or int types only.

 .. note::
     TEnum methods will return all constants in the class, regardless of their access level,